-.NET can really excel in terms of complementing the security mechanisms provided by Windows because it can offer code-based security, whereas Windows only really offers role-based security.
+.NET can really excel in terms of complementing the security mechanisms provided by Windows because it can offer code-based security, whereas Windows really offers only role-based security.

-Role-based security is based on the identity of the account under which the process is running, in other words, who owns and is running the process.
-Code-based security on the other hand is based on what the code actually does and on how much the code is trusted.
-Thanks to the strong type safety of IL, the CLR is able to inspect code before running it in order to determine required security permissions. .NET also offers a mechanism by which code can indicate in advance what security permissions it will require to run.
+Role-based security is based on the identity of the account under which the process is running (that is, who owns and is running the process).
+Code-based security, by contrast, is based on what the code actually does and on how much the code is trusted.
+Thanks to the strong type safety of IL, the CLR is able to inspect code before running it to determine required security permissions. .NET also offers a mechanism by which code can indicate in advance what security permissions it will require to run.

-The importance of code-based security is that it reduces the risks associated with running code of dubious origin (such as code that you've downloaded from the Internet).
-For example, even if code is running under the administrator account, it is possible to use code-based security to indicate that that code should still not be permitted to perform certain types of operation that the administrator account would normally be allowed to do, such as read or write to environment variables, read or write to the registry, or to access the .NET reflection features.
+The importance of code-based security is that it reduces the risks associated with running code of dubious origin (such as code that you have downloaded from the Internet).
+For example, even if code is running under the administrator account, it is possible to use code-based security to indicate that that code should still not be permitted to perform certain types of operations that the administrator account would normally be allowed to do, such as read or write to environment variables, read or write to the registry, or access the .NET reflection features.

-Security issues are covered in more depth in Chapter 14.
+Security issues are covered in more depth in Chapter 20, "Security."

-Application domains
+Application Domains

-Application domains are an important innovation in .NET and are designed to ease the overhead involved when running applications that need to be isolated from each other, but which also need to be able to communicate with each other.
+Application domains are an important innovation in .NET and are designed to ease the overhead involved when running applications that need to be isolated from each other but that also need to be able to communicate with each other.
 The classic example of this is a Web server application, which may be simultaneously responding to a number of browser requests.
 It will, therefore, probably have a number of instances of the component responsible for servicing those requests running simultaneously.

-In pre-.NET days, the choice would be between allowing those instances to share a process, with the resultant risk of a problem in one running instance bringing the whole Web site down, or isolating those instances in separate processes, with the associated performance overhead.
+In pre-.NET days, the choice would be between allowing those instances to share a process (with the resultant risk of a problem in one running instance bringing the whole Web site down) or isolating those instances in separate processes (with the associated performance overhead).